-With so many Medicare plan options available, and the various differences between them, choosing the right plan can feel overwhelming.
-In this article, we’ll help you choose the right Medicare Supplement plan by exploring the most popular and widely-used plans.
+With so many Medicare plan options and their differences, choosing the right plan can feel overwhelming.
+This article will help you choose the right Medicare Supplement Insurance by exploring the most popular and widely used plans.

-- Medicare Supplement Plans are offered by private insurance companies to help cover some of the costs not covered by Original Medicare.
+- Private insurance companies offer Medicare Supplement Plans to help cover some of the costs not covered by Original Medicare.

 - Medicare Supplement Plans are also known as Medigap Plans.